rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

         You shouldn’t have any keys in your key-ring yet.
 But the above command will also help create a default environment to enable you create a new key-pair successfully the first time.

+    !!! question "Lab task:"

         List the hidden directories in your home directory again.
 What is the name of the new directory added?

 5. Use the gpg program to create your new key-pairs.
 Type: